eleemosynator/writeups/flare-on-6/12 - help/readme.md

-We can decode the scan-codes by using a combination of the [`VkKeyScan`] and [`MapVirtualKey`] Windows APIs, but bear in mind that these will use your current keyboard layout to do the mapping - if you want to decode scan-code that came from a different Region, you'll need to load and activate the relevant keyboard for that Region before calling the scan-code mapping APIs.
+We can decode the scan-codes by using a combination of the [`VkKeyScan`] and [`MapVirtualKey`] Windows APIs, but bear in mind that these will use your current keyboard layout to do the mapping - if you want to decode scan-codes that came from a different Region, you'll need to load and activate the relevant keyboard for that Region before calling the scan-code mapping APIs.
 The script [`build_scancode_map.py`](./build_scancode_map.py) creates a scan-code to character map using the current keyboard layout and saves it to [`scancode_map.json`](./scancode_map.json)
 (the script requires [`pywin32`]).
 The script [`parse_keyboard_buffer.py`](./parse_keyboard_buffer.py)